 3. Product tutorials

 Sometimes potential customers sit on the fence because they aren’t sure how complicated it is to start using a product or service.
-By publishing product tutorials and how-to’s, you can solve this dilemma.
+By publishing product tutorials and how-to’s, and maintaining a comprehensive knowledge base for customers, you can solve this dilemma.
+Offering easy access to valuable information not only streamlines onboarding but also highlights strong customer support, ensuring customers appreciate a centralized resource for answers and trust in your assistance.
 You’ll thus start the onboarding process ahead of time.

 This way, you also show that customer support is your strong point.
 Customers will know that you won’t leave them stranded.